hack-technicolor/hack-technicolor/docs/Recovery.md

 #################################################################################################################################################################################################

-## 1. Reset to Factory Defaults (RTFD)
+## Reset to Factory Defaults (RTFD)

 If at some point you can no longer connect to the gateway or you want to make a fresh install, it may be useful to perform a "reset to factory defaults (RTFD)".

 !!! note
-    A RTFD deletes all changes you made to files and configurations relative to the booted bank.
-After the reset a reconfiguration of your gateway will be needed and wireless clients will also have to be re-associated.
+    A RTFD deletes all changes you made to files and configurations on the booted bank.
+After the reset, a reconfiguration of your gateway will be needed and wireless clients will also have to be re-associated.

-This feature is iimplemented by an official tool from technicolor you can invoke in different equivalent ways.
+This feature is implemented by an official tool from Technicolor you can invoke in different ways.
 Choose between:
 1. RTFD via the web interface
 2. RTFD via the reset button
-3. RTFD via the CLI shell
+3. RTFD via the CLI (shell)
-4. Manually do what RTFD does via root shell

 !!! caution "Unroot prevention"
     Some un-root prevention mechanisms implemented by various modders may inject or modify default RTFD behaviour.
 If you installed some custom mod which has un-root prevention features, take into account that RTFD may be broken because of such modifications.